Cantara/HTTPLoadTest-Baseline/README.md

   }
 ]
 ```
 From the example above, we can see use of several of HTTPLoadTest features.
-The command_replacement_map is a supplied variable-set for the given command.
-This is used
+The command_replacement_map is a supplied
+variable-set for the given command.
+This is used to replace parts of an URL or parts of an HTTP payload.
+The
-to replace parts of an URL or parts of an HTTP payload.
-The command_response_map consist of JsonPath expression which is matched against the response and put into the
+command_response_map consist of JsonPath expression which is matched against the response and put into the
 corresponding named variable.

 The generated variables can then be used in consequitive commands along with the variables in the command_replacement_map.
-If you need  a list as a result, you might
+If you need  a list as a result, you might find the #fizzle(option:#variablename) feature handy.
+This will pick a random value
-find the #fizzle(option:#variablename) feature handy.
-This will pick a random value from the returned response and substitute it in the next
+from the returned response and substitute it in the next command.
-command.
 As of now, OAUTH2 and http basic-auth is supported.
+You
-You can use pre-calculated  and "username/password" or "username:password" is supported.
+can use pre-calculated  and "username/password" or "username:password" is supported.

-Note: Please note that the variables are shared between the read TestSpesification and the write TestSpecification to allow sharing of data
+Note: Please note that the variables are shared between the read TestSpesification and the write TestSpecification to allow
-between the different simulated scenarios.
-As the variables is inherited in strict order (global, load-test-defined, command-defined and resolved from earlier commands),
+sharing of data between the different simulated scenarios.
+As the variables is inherited in strict order (global, load-test
-you might want to condider using a naming scheme for variables to avoid values beeing overwritten and thus causing problems for your test-runs.
+defined, command-defined and resolved from earlier commands).
+You might want to condider using a naming scheme for variables
+to avoid values beeing overwritten and thus causing problems for your test-runs.

 #### Template (command_template) and URL (command_url) special operations